A Guide To Hermès Leathers and Skins

 POROSUS CROCODILE

 Considered the premium Hermès leather, Porosus Crocodile is more expensive than its counter part Niloticus.
 Farmed in Australia, it’s identifiable by its symmetrical scale pattern.
-Porosus crocodile bags come in a shiny or matte finish, the latter being more expensive.
+Porosus crocodile bags come in a shiny or matte finish, the latter being more expensive due to their scarcity.
 Crocodile skin bags should always be kept out of the rain to avoid watermarks.

 NILOTICUS CROCODILE